FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 ### 6. listDeployContractAddress

-Lists all contract addresses deployed with the specified contract name.
-Lists the list of contract addresses generated by deploying a specified contract.
+Lists all contract addresses deployed with the specified contract name Lists the list of contract addresses generated by deploying a specified contract

 - contractNameOrPath: Contract name or contract absolute path, which specifies the contract;
 - recordNumber: The length of the displayed list of contract addresses, which defaults to 20